Learning Outcomes

 CPR 1.1(2) elaborates on what dealing with a case justly and at proportionate cost includes, so far as is practicable:

-Costs incurred must bear a reasonable relationship to these factors.
+Costs and court resources must bear a reasonable relationship to these factors.

-• (e) allotting to it an appropriate share of the court’s resources, while taking into account the need to allot resources to other cases; The court must manage its limited resources efficiently across all cases.
+- (e) allotting to it an appropriate share of the court’s resources, while taking into account the need to allot resources to other cases; Listing, hearing lengths, and directions are controlled with regard to the broader demands on the system; the court will generally avoid adjournments that jeopardise trial dates.

 Key Term: Proportionality